microwave89-hv/hw-fw-notes/tools.md

 CAVEATS:

+You may encounter the following error albeit with the address of your code:

+> u: error: DBGCCmdHlpVarToDbgfAddr failed on 'f000:0000f562 L 0': VERR_INVALID_SELECTOR

-You may encounter the error "".
-For me it didn't seem to do any harm to the execution flow.
-It used to disappear after switching to 32-bit protected mode.
+For me, the error didn't seem to harm to the execution flow.
+It seems to disappear after switching into 32-bit protected mode.
+Judging from the "u" it is likely just the disassembler which is complaining here.

-For me, breakpoints didn't work.
-The reason might be that the CPU obviously isn't configured at all upon starting execution at the reset vector...
+Furthermore, breakpoints didn't work for me, neither *bp* nor *br*.
+The reason for that might be that the CPU obviously isn't configured at all upon starting execution at the reset vector...